 - 3-4 written assignments involving problem-solving, proofs of theorems and extension of theory (60%; LO 1-4)

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadThree lectures per week and tutorials by arrangement
+WorkloadThree lectures per week and workshops by arrangement

 Requisite and Incompatibility